dylanfisher/ci/_agendas/week-5.md

 ### Homework

 - Think of some questions to ask guest presentor, [Matthew Boblet](http://matthewboblet.com/)
 - Do a complete sketch of your website and put it in a presentation deck (You only need to show one of each page.
-I.E No need to show every individual archive item if you can click into each one)
+No need to show every individual archive item if you can click into each one)
-- Moon, prepare your presntation on [Two Translations and Linked by Air](http://ci.nikasimovich.com/assets/readings/michaelson-dan_multiplesignatures.pdf)
+- Moon, prepare your presentation on [Two Translations and Linked by Air](http://ci.nikasimovich.com/assets/readings/michaelson-dan_multiplesignatures.pdf)
 - [Discussion question](https://docs.google.com/document/d/1gP-305fOQL49XQv9EhghSQkHVfemaJIztLLBBTmpe_w/edit?usp=sharing)

 ---